AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/authoring.md

 * [Auto-saving](#saving-autosaving), to prevent accidental loss of edits.
 * [In-line uploading of assets as content references](#reference-images), without having to upload them to the Asset DAM first.
+* [Generate Variations](#generate-variations-ai) to use the Generative AI to accelerate content creation based on prompts.
 * [Preview](#preview-content-fragment) of the rendered experience delivered by the Content Fragment.
 * Ability to [Publish](#publish-content-fragment) and [Unpublish](#unpublish-content-fragment) from the editor.
 * Ability to [view, and open, associated language copies](#view-language-copies) in the editor.